McGill-MMA-EnterpriseAnalytics/Customer-Aquisition/README.md

 ## Last Updates:

-01/24/23 - Kick off meeting to determinre roles, team norms, responsabilities, ect 01/27/23 - Selection of data set, set up of gantt chart and other team resources 02/03/23 - Check in with teams to understand progress of buisness analysts and data analysts 02/07/23 - Check in with teams to understand progress of buisness analysts and data analysts 02/10/23 - Resolving communicatin challenges between data scientsits, buisness analysts, and data analysts based on model insights and causal inference.
+01/24/23 - Kick off meeting to determinre roles, team norms, responsabilities, ect<br>
+01/27/23 - Selection of data set, set up of gantt chart and other team resources<br>
+02/03/23 - Check in with teams to understand progress of buisness analysts and data analysts<br>
+02/07/23 - Check in with teams to understand progress of buisness analysts and data analysts<br>
+02/10/23 - Resolving communicatin challenges between data scientsits, buisness analysts, and data analysts based on model insights and causal inference. <br>
-02/15/23 - Last meeting to push through for presentation and other un resolved loose ends.
+02/15/23 - Last meeting to push through for presentation and other un resolved loose ends.<br>